CommitteeOfZero/committeeofzero.github.io/_posts/2024-10-15-sglbp-patch.markdown

 A full translation check of the game has been completed, fixing mistranslations, grammatical issues, minor typos, and wording issues, as well as an extensive number of inconsistencies with text formatting.

+##### Translated CGs

+Translated a number of CGs and BGs, as well as fixed some terminology and typesetting errors present in other images.

 ##### Better typography

 Adds word wrapping to phone text and displays story text in a nicer font.